 The 2023-2024 competition is now closed.
 The 2024-25 competition will open sometime in in the Spring semester.
 Please check back.

-The contact below can help answer questions you may have about the Fulbright US Student Program and assembling your application.
+The contact below can help answer questions you may have about the Fulbright Program and assembling your application.
 You are encouraged to make contact as soon as possible to discuss the process and your plans.

-Director, International Student and Study Abroad Services
+Office of International Student & Study Abroad Services (Memorial Union 116)

-Phone: (701) 231-8046
+Phone: (701) 231-9820

 Professionals interested in the Fulbright Scholar Program should contact: